fabiosimeoni/sws-lively/README.md

 In each `@Test` you can use:

-* a set of thematic facilities that you can `star`-import to easily and clearly articulate your tests.
+* a set of thematic _modules_ that you can `star`-import to easily and clearly articulate your tests.
 * e.g. `star`-import `Users` to work with users, groups, and permissions.
 * e.g. `star`-import `Modules` to work with R-modules.
+* etc.

+Enrich existing modules and create new modules as you add more tests.
 `